Sweet potato gnocchi is delicious! It's very easy to make with 3 ingredients and 30 minutes. It's a tasty, easy dinner recipe.

 For the creamy spinach sauce

-- Heat the oil in a pan over a medium heat.
+- Heat the oil in a pan over medium heat.
 Add the onion and cook for a few minutes until translucent, then add the garlic and cook, stirring, for a further minute.
-Add the frozen spinach to the pan and stir, allowing it to defrost.
+Add the spinach and cook until it wilts.

 - Transfer the spinach mixture, along with the cream and nutmeg, to a food processor or blender and whiz until smooth.
 Taste and season well.